blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - Maqtu on Tabi’ee
 - b.
 Category 2: Ananaa, Al-Muannan, Muallaq
 - i.
 Ananaa:
-- “by this person, by this person…”
+- "by this person, by this person…"
 - Used particularly by Sahaabahs
 - Present in Bukharee/ and mainly in Muslim
 - Used by Mudalees and make it weaker